NaxonM/ADB-FileManager/README.md

     * Navigate to the directory where you saved the script and run it:
         ```powershell
         .\adb-file-manager.ps1

+    * To include debug-level output, run the script with the `-LogLevel DEBUG` parameter.
         ```
 4.  **Use the Menu**: The script will guide you through the available options.
 The most powerful features are in the **Browse Device Filesystem** menu.